What is commercial real estate?

 Dunne says anyone with a high service ethic and a focus on helping people will find that their skills can lead to success in the commercial real estate sector.

-Although opportunities exist to succeed in commercial property management, Davis says there are several skills that will help you achieve your career goals.
+Davis says there are several skills that will help you achieve your career goals and succeed in commercial property management.

 "It's a hard job that requires different skills including accuracy with numbers to the ability to compromise and problem solve.
 You need to be highly organised now, but able to plan for and anticipate the market changes."